jeaubin/katacoda-scenarios/compare/intro.md

-# Use Cisco Genie to learn and verify your network with RobotFramework
+# Use Cisco Genie to learn and verify your network

 This Katacode training simulates a real life scenario of a network engineer.

-A major obstacle faced by all network engineers is keeping their network up and health.
+A major obstacle faced by all network engineers is keeping their network operational and healthy.
 Genie can help with that!

 1) Take a snapshot of your network when your network is in good state